Bhagwangola railway station

-Bhagwangola railway station is an Indian railway station of the Lalgola Ranaghat Sealdah branch lines in the Eastern Railway zone of Indian Railways.
+Bhagwangola is an Indian railway station of the Lalgola Ranaghat Sealdah branch lines in the Eastern Railway zone of Indian Railways.
 The station is situated at Bhagawangola in Murshidabad district in the Indian state of West Bengal.
-The railway station serves Bhagawangola village and its two Community Development Blocks area.
+The railway station serves Bhagawangola town and its two Community Development Blocks area.
 Bhagirathi Express, Hazarduari Express, Lalgola Passengers and few EMU trains pass through the station.

 Electrification

 The Krishnanagar–Lalgola section, including Bhagwangola railway station was electrified in 2004.
 In 2010 the line became double tracked.